knobs-dials/unicode-tool/README.md

 # unicode-tool
-forcing myself to clean up and release the data behind unicode.scarfboy.com.
+Trying to force  myself to update, rewrite, clean up and release the code and data behind http://unicode.scarfboy.com

 I'll get to it.
 Eventually.